tracim/tracim/backend/doc/migrate_from_v1.md

 Copy folder `collection-root/agenda/` in `radicale_storage/`.

-    cp -r export/collection-root /your/tracimv2/path/radicale_storage/
+    cp -r export/collection-root /<your>/<tracimv2>/<path>/backend/radicale_storage/

-Now when you start caldav all this data is used.
+After starting caldav server you need to synchronize tracim with radicale.
+For that you need to use this command:

-**:warning:** If you have starting tracim and created some shared space without starting caldav you need to start caldav and after that to start this command `tracimcli caldav agenda create` to create missing agenda.
+    tracimcli caldav sync

 ## Parameter changed from v2.1 to v2.2